Health Career Opportunity Program 2026 Internships

-Interns in the Health Career Opportunity Program at NYU Langone’s Rusk Rehabilitation work alongside world-renowned specialists in their fields.
+Interns in the Health Career Opportunity Program at NYU Langone Health work alongside world-renowned specialists in their fields.
 The number of health fields students can participate in changes every year.
 This year’s specialties are as follows.

 Anesthesiology

-Students receive daily assignments in the operating room covering several surgical specialties, including cardiology, obstetrics and gynecology, otolaryngology, pediatrics, plastic surgery, and urology.
-Students learn about anesthesia and how to safely prepare patients for surgery.
+Students receive daily assignments in the operating room covering several surgical specialties, including cardiology, otolaryngology, pediatrics, plastic surgery, and urology.
+Students learn about anesthesia and how to safely prepare patients for surgery, as well as reviewing x-rays and engaging in case discussions.
 They are expected to read about cases the night before surgery to maximize the learning experience.
 Under an attending anesthesiologist’s supervision, students also give a case presentation to a small group of department members.

 Intensive Care Unit

 Intensive care units (ICUs) specialize in the care of patients with various conditions that require constant treatment and continuous monitoring.
 Students placed in an ICU observe all staff members: physicians, physician assistants, nurse practitioners, nurses, respiratory therapists, and others.
 They attend rounds and meetings and participate in a dynamic department that offers care to our most vulnerable patients.
-The following three ICUs are open for application: Coronary Critical Care and Neurocritical Care ICUs at Kimmel Pavilion and the Critical Care Medicine ICU at NYU Langone Hospital—Brooklyn.
+Interns are also able to observe bedside procedures.
+The following three ICUs are open for application: Cardiac Intensive Care Unit and Neurocritical Care ICUs at Kimmel Pavilion and the Critical Care Medicine ICU at NYU Langone Hospital—Brooklyn.

 Clinical Nutrition and Food Services

 Students divide their time between shadowing nutritionists and working in our food service facilities.
 While shadowing nutritionists, students have the opportunity to observe the entire medical team during rounds and conferences.
 They also learn how to read charts, conduct patient interviews, and offer nutritional counseling.
-While working in our food service facilities, students can help prepare food as well as assist in developing the hospital’s food service budget.
+While working in our food service facilities, students can help prepare food as well as assist in conducting taste test evaluations with the food service team.
+Students in the past have had the opportunity to co-write a newsletter with dietitians.

 Creative Arts Therapy